jayunit100/tanzu-install-annotated/docs/z3-webhooks.md

       │      ├──────────────┴───────────────┐  │
       │      │ webhook for machine          │  │          ┌───────────────┐
       │      ├──────────────────────────────┘  │          │  Certmanager  │
-      │      │ webhook for machinedeployment◄──┘          │               │
+      │      │ webhook for machinedeployment|◄─┘          │               │
       │      └──────────────────────────────┘             │               │
       │                                                   └───┬───────────┘
       │         Don't forget certmanager !
 Certmanager has    │